mafarl/web-dev-coursework/README.md

 ## All pages: ##
 - Background image set as specified
+- #main, names in navbar, fonts, colours as specified
 - style.css used for styling

 ## Responsive layout: ##
 - Pages styling: @media screen and (max-width: 768px) and @media (max-width: 991px)

+- navbar.php:
-- navbar.php: * Toggler appears when screen less 991px, if registered - avatar is hidden
+  * Toggler appears when screen less 991px, if registered - avatar is hidden
   * When toggler appears, blocks below go down (if can overflow)

+- registration.php:
-- registration.php: - Moves down when toggler appears
+  * Moves down when toggler appears

+- pairs.php:
-- pairs.php: * Moves down when toggler appears, attempts/score hidden
+  * Moves down when toggler appears, attempts/score hidden
+  * Smaller screen:
-             * Smaller screen: Text with attempts/score moves to the bottom
+    * Text with attempts/score moves to the bottom
+    * Size of cards changed to fit

+- leaderboard.php:
-- leaderboard.php: * Moves down when toggler appears
+  * Moves down when toggler appears
   * Smaller screen: button 2 under 2 instead 4 in row

 ## 0. navbar.php ##
 - Font, size, colour and position as specified